Seal of Good Education Governance

-Winning LGUs each receive the Seal of Good Education Governance, a plaque and a technology incentive packages worth up to P1.5 million from SMART Communications, and prizes from Seaoil Foundation, Inc. and SGV Foundation.
-Supported by USAID and Jesse Robredo Foundation.
+In 2023, winning LGUs each receive the Seal of Good Education Governance, a plaque and prizes from SMART Communications, San Miguel Corporation, Seaoil Foundation, Inc., Security Bank Foundation and SGV Foundation.

 How to win the Seal of Good Education Governance?